 Start a U-Pick Strawberry Business (Even on 1 Acre)

-The first time someone asked if they could come pick strawberries from my garden, I figured they were just being polite.
+The first time a neighbor asked if they could pick strawberries from my garden, I thought it was just small talk.
 But the next week, another family asked.
 Then another.
-That’s when it hit me: this wasn’t just a garden anymore—it was a business waiting to happen.
+That’s when it clicked: this wasn’t only a patch of berries—it was the beginning of a small farm business idea with real potential.

 1. Planning Your Patch for People